harfbuzz/harfbuzzjs/README.md

 that folder to get `.wasm` a full version of harfbuzz for wapm, currently released [here](https://wapm.io/package/ebraminio/harfbuzz).

-## Need more of the API?
+## Need more of the library?
-File a bug, mention your usecase and wait for a new release.
+File a bug and mention your usecase.

 You can also add the symbols you like to CMakeLists.txt and compile the pack yourself.

-Another option also would be to use `.wasm` and `.js` available at `/wapm` folder of the release which is the full version but don't have an optimal size.
+Another option also is to use `.wasm` and `.js` available at `/wapm` folder of the release which is the full version but doesn't have an optimal size.

+## Stability?
+We are [considering](https://github.com/harfbuzz/harfbuzzjs/issues/3) a switch to `.wasi` so may gets broken.